wpsight/wpcasa-advanced-search/wpcasa-advanced-search/README.txt

 == Description ==

-By simply activating this add-on plugin advanced search options will be added to the default WPCasa property search form.
+By activating this add-on plugin an advanced search options will be added to the default WPCasa property search form.
 These options are placed in an expandable area that can be opened or closed by the click on the advanced button that is now displayed in the form.

 > Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.